ContainerSolutions/externalsecret-operator/README.md

 In [this](https://docs.google.com/document/d/1hA6eM0TbRYcsDybiHU4kFYIqkEmDFo5GWNzJ2N398cI) you can find more information about the architecture and design choices.

-Here's a high-level diagram of how things are put together.
+Here is a high-level diagram of how things are put together.

 ![architecture](./assets/architecture.png)

 ## Secrets Backends

-We would like to support as many backend as possible and it should be rather easy to write new ones.
+We would like to support as many backends as possible, and it should be relatively easy to write new ones.
 Currently supported or planned backends are:

 * AWS Secrets Manager
 * 1Password